ESA-APEx/apex_documentation/propagation/enhancement.md

 algorithm and estimate the effort for the envisioned activities, which results in an offer.
 In the second phase, on acceptance of the offer by the provider and by ESA, the enhancement is performed.
 As a result, the algorithm provider receives an optimised version of their algorithm code with high code quality.
-Optionally, the enhancement procedure can include a porting or packaging step, supported by the APEx [algorithm porting](porting.md) and [onboarding](onboarding.md) activities, where the algorithm is implemented as an openEO User Defined Process (UDP) or Application Package and hosted on an existing platform.
+Optionally, the enhancement procedure can include a porting or packaging step, supported by the APEx [Algorithm Porting](porting.md) and [Algorithm Onboarding](onboarding.md) activities, where the algorithm is implemented as an openEO User Defined Process (UDP) or Application Package and hosted on an existing platform.
 This approach ensures that the enhanced algorithm remains available as an on-demand service.

 ## Support Overview